easwaranramamurthy/cell-type-classification/README.md

 * scGPT uses a decoder module as well and is trained in an autoregressive manner to predict new genes that are unknown from genes that are known or already predicted + additional tokens like <cls>.
 A random number of genes are chosen as unknown although it is unclear from the paper whether the random sample is generated per cell or across the corpus.

 ### Pros and Cons:
 The causal masking in scGPT and unidirectional nature of generation is not ideal for single cell data where there is no ideal ordering of genes.
-Such sort of generation would be useful if genes are generated in a ranked manner but the order of input to scGPT is randomized and hence, it doesn't completely make sense.
+Such sort of generation would be useful if genes are generated in a ranked manner but the order of input to scGPT is randomized and hence, it doesn't seem necessary.

 ## 3. Corpus:
 * Geneformer is trained on 30M single cells from a broad range of human tissues so it can learn gene network dynamics across a large number of tissues/cell types.